robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 ---
-published: false
+published: true
 layout: post
-snip: "Or “Handlebars and Mustache are just naïve String concatenation!”"
+snip: "Or “Handlebars and Mustache are just naive String concatenation!”"
 ---

 > My girlfriend told me to get a life,